Fun Pedopenna Facts For Kids | Kidadl

 What did a Pedopenna look like?

 Pedopenna dinosaurs were quite small in size as seen from collected fossil fragments, and were bipedal in nature.
 They had short, symmetrical wings covered with feathers, which were not adapted for flying.
-Their thick, clawed feet (also covered with long feathers) were quite strong and well suited for running at high speeds, which made up for the lack of wings.
-Like birds, they had large beaks with which they caught and ate insects and small creatures.
-They had feathers covering their entire bodies, though their feet had specially long feathers.

 We've been unable to source an image of a Pedopenna and have used an image of Jinfengopteryx instead.
 If you are able to provide us with a royalty-free image of a Pedopenna, we would be happy to credit you.
-Please contact us at [email protected].
+Please contact us at hello@kidadl.com.

 How many bones did a Pedopenna have?